CLaSLoVe/CLaSLoVe/README.md

 ## 📖 About Me
 I have a strong interest in AI-assisted human-computer interaction and multimodal information perception.
 With a background in Computer Science and Mechatronic Engineering, I am committed to building smarter human-computer interaction devices and algorithms.

-In addition, I also enjoy conducting some meaningless but interesting research (e.g. [von-Neumann-elephant](https://github.com/CLaSLoVe/von-Neumann-elephant)). 🐘
+In addition, I enjoy conducting some meaningless but interesting research (e.g. [von-Neumann-elephant](https://github.com/CLaSLoVe/von-Neumann-elephant)). 🐘

+I'm also a big fan of MacOS.
+Some tools that I think Mac should include:
+- [MathTeX-Vectorizer]() to achieve Latex to SVG.
+- [HoldQ](https://github.com/CLaSLoVe/HoldQ) to avoid mis-quitting with ⌘Q.
+- [BulletPaste](https://github.com/CLaSLoVe/BulletPaste) to achieve sequencial pasting.

 ---